cubic.dev

 Frequently Asked Questions

-How does the AI summarize large pull requests?
+How does an AI code reviewer handle massive pull requests?

-Can the reviewer adapt to our specific coding standards?
+Does the AI code reviewer learn our team's specific coding standards?

 Conclusion